bsdphk/Ntimed/README.rst

-This work is sponsored by Linux Foundation, partly in response to the HeartBleed fiasco, and after studying the 300,000+ lines of source-code in NTPD, I concluded that while it *could* be salvaged, it would be more economical, much faster and far more efficient to start from scratch.
+This work is sponsored by Linux Foundation, partly in response to the HeartBleed fiasco, and after studying the 300,000+ lines of source-code in NTPD.
+I concluded that while it *could* be salvaged, it would be more economical, much faster and far more efficient to start from scratch.

-This is the result.
+Ntimed is the result.

 What should you do with this
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can take this code, compile it, run it, and it will steer your
-computers clock, but I am not going to encourage you to do that in
+computer's clock, but I am not going to encourage you to do that in
 production yet -- unless you know what you are doing and why you
 are doing it:  This is only a preview release.